zzzprojects/learn-orm/tutorials/selenium-webdriver/setup-selenium.md

 ### Install ChromeDriver

-So, let's download the ChromeDriver so that we can utilize it in our automated functional testing.
+So, let's install the [ChromeDriver](https://www.nuget.org/packages/Selenium.WebDriver.ChromeDriver/) so that we can utilize it in our automated functional testing.
 The easiest way to install it is by using **NuGet Package Manager**.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/setup-3.png">